Desovo: Demographics

 In statistics gathered by Vasil Kanchov in 1900, the village of Desovo was inhabited by 40 Bulgarian Christians, 75 Romani and 625 Muslim Albanians.

+On the Ethnographic Map of the Bitola Vilayet of the Cartographic Institute in Sofia from 1901, Desovo appears as a mixed Bulgarian-Albanian-Turkish village in the Prilep kaza, having 128 houses.

 According to the 2021 census, the village had a total of 1.108 inhabitants.
 Ethnic groups in the village include: